InsultingPros/LazyKFWiki/docs/UnrealScript/Decompilation.md

 ### Replicaion Blocks

-Everything will be exported fine, except unreal script's break lines: `;`.
+Everything will be exported fine, except replication statements will miss required semicolons `;`.
+You need to add them manually:

 ```clike
 replication